rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ### Overview of KNN Classifier

 1. This classifier does classification using instance based learning
-2. KNN stands for k-nearest neighbours
+2. KNN stands for K-Nearest Neighbors
 3. This algorithm consists of two phases – training phase and testing phase
 4. Training phase consists only of storing the feature vectors and class labels of the training sample
 5. K is a user defined parameter which tells us how many neighbours to consider from the testing sample
 6. The distances from each training point to the testing point are calculated
-7. Identify the k-nearest neighbours
+7. Identify the k-nearest neighbors
-8. Use the class labels of these k-nearest neighbours to determine the class label for the testing sample
+8. Use the class labels of these k-nearest neighbors to determine the class label for the testing sample
-9. The testing sample is assigned the class label of the majority of the k-nearest neighbours
+9. The testing sample is assigned the class label of the majority of the k-nearest neighbors

 ![alt text](https://raw.githubusercontent.com/rahulshankariyer/MS_Mathematics_Final_Year_Project/main/KNN.png)